Helium-Labs/Zorkin/README.md

 ## Contribution Statement

 The system design and proposal, a novel concept independently created by **Winton Nathan-Roberts from Sydney, Australia**, is to my knowledge original.
+Thanks to the Algorand community for their general support!
 All rights reserved.

 ## Disclaimer